Adoption

 Child Support

 Under Delaware law, both parents have a duty to support their child until the child is 18 years of age, or, if the child is still in high school, until the child graduates or turns 19 years of age, whichever comes first.
 A support action begins when one parent files a support petition, requesting the Court to order the other parent to pay child support.
 After the petition is filed, the Court may order genetic testing to establish paternity, if necessary.
-Most parents seeking support are represented by the Division of Child Support Enforcement (DCSE).
-In those cases, DCSE files all actions and pursues administrative remedies also.
-The Court encourages all parents seeking support to explore the services of DCSE.
+Most parents seeking support are represented by the Division of Child Support Services (DCSS).
+In those cases, DCSS files all actions and pursues administrative remedies also.
+The Court encourages all parents seeking support to explore the services of DCSS.
 Learn more about Child Support.

 Child Support FAQ Packet